Birth date: November 3, 1987

-April 30, 2003 - Elizabeth and her family meet with President George W. Bush at the White House.
+April 30, 2003 - Smart and her family meet with President George W. Bush at the White House.
 Bush signs a child protection bill encouraging states to establish Amber Alert systems to quickly post information about child abductions.

 November 9, 2003 - CBS airs "The Elizabeth Smart Story," a TV movie about her ordeal from the point-of-view of her parents.

 January 9, 2004 - Wanda Barzee, one of Smart's alleged captors, is found incompetent to stand trial and is sent to Utah State Hospital for further review.